 May your hearts dance happily with the stars.
 All three of you.
 Be good.

 And know that you have taught me so much.
 You have shown me perseverance.
 We will never know what life plans for us, but we must keep going.
 We must get up, each day, and try again.
 With a smile.

 You have shaped me, little hearts.
 You have made me strong.
 You have reminded me to be grateful, every single day, for the one which did endure.

 So this Valentine’s day my heart is for you.
 All three of you.
 Yours which did not beat for long.

-If you feel moved to say a few words, or you have a story to share which may help others, then please feel free to scroll down and type something in the Comments box.
+If you feel moved to say a few words about early miscarriage or anything at all, or you have a story to share which may help others, please feel free to scroll down and type something in the Comments box.
 I would love to hear your thoughts.

 If you don’t want to miss out on future posts, please add your email address into the Subscribe box.

 And as always, please do share this message on social media.
 You never know who may need it.
 Early miscarriage isn’t talked about enough.

 Help For Early Miscarriage

 For advice or support in relation to pregnancy loss, I recommend the Miscarriage Association website, where you will find lots of helpful information, and even a forum where you can chat to others: